 If a third-party table restaurant accepts the Dining Plan, they’re repaid at a set rate–often below the cost of the meal.
 For example, the third party might be paid $25 by Walt Disney World for each credit that’s redeemed, even though the guest is ordering $40 worth of food.
 Without the Dining Plan, Disney is missing out on this cut of business at most restaurants in World Showcase and Disney Springs.

-Hopefully that suffices to demonstrate that the Dining Plan is a profit center for Walt Disney World and not just a perk.
-Accordingly, the company has every incentive to restore it as soon as possible.
+Hopefully that explains how demonstrate the Dining Plan is a profit center for Walt Disney World and not just a perk.
 Even if you’re a fan of the DDP who is personally able to leverage it to your advantage, it should be obvious that it’s also beneficial to Disney.

 The operative question here is thus, when is it possible to bring back the Disney Dining Plan?